Vogue Ukraine

 Vogue Ukraine (or Vogue Україна in Ukrainian) is the Ukrainian edition of the American fashion and lifestyle monthly magazine Vogue.
 The magazine has been published since March 2013, becoming the twenty-first local edition of Vogue.

 Publication history

 In June 2012, it was announced that the Ukrainian edition of Vogue was in preparation, with Masha Tsukanova as editor-in-chief.
 Vogue Ukraine launched in March 2013 is published in partnership with Media Group Ukraine.
-Magazine has become known worldwide as an artistic edition with its own visual identity.
+The magazine has become known worldwide as an artistic edition with its own visual identity.

-Vogue Ukraine is a multi-media brand including monthly printed magazine and supplements with pdf version as well as digital platform vogue.ua with highest level of readers engagement at social medias and YouTube channels.
+Vogue Ukraine is a multi-media brand that includes the monthly printed magazine and supplements with pdf version as well as digital platform vogue.ua with a high level of readers engagement at social media and YouTube channels.